tombenner/wp-mvc/readme.txt

 5. The code of the "admin/add" view in the previous screenshot.
 Forms can be easily created using the form helper, which includes an `input()` method that automatically determines the data type of the field and shows an appropriate input tag.
 Methods for most types of inputs (textareas, hidden inputs, select tags, checkboxes, etc) are also available, as are association-related input methods like `belongs_to_dropdown()` and `has_many_dropdown()`.

 == Changelog ==

+= 1.3.3. =
+ * Resolve conflict with other plugins when session already begun

+= 1.3.2 =
+ * Minor bugfix with undefined var in method-not-found error for models

 = 1.3.1 =
  * Fixed bug with event calendar example giving error on plugin activation